mwang87/NP-Classifier/README.md

 ## License

 The license as included for the software is MIT.
 Additionally, all data, models, and ontology are licensed as [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).

+## Privacy

+We try our best to balance privacy and understand how users are using our tool.
+As such, we keep in our logs which structures were classified but not which users queried the spectra.